eckertliam/vulpes/README.md

-# CUSS
+# Vulpes 🦊

-**CUSS** (*Customizable Universal Syntax System*) is a minimalist, Lisp-descended language that ditches the parentheses in favor of a more readable, whitespace-aware syntax.
-Designed for rapid prototyping and syntactic freedom, CUSS embraces the spirit of Lisp while inviting a broader audience in.

-It’s the language for sly coders who want the power of macros, the clarity of indentation, and the charm of a fox with a secret.
+**Vulpes** (*Vulpes Vulpes*) is a language inspired by Rust, Python, and Lisp.
+Designed for rapid prototyping, elegant syntax, instant REPL feedback, and high performance AOT compilation.

+## Project Status

+Vulpes is currently in its infancy.
+I am prototyping in Python to cement the language design and semantics prior to implementation in C++.